 - Tons of channels to choose from

 - Excellent price per channel

 - Shorter contract terms than other providers

-- Still requires a contract, even if it’s only 1 year
+- Still requires a contract, even if it’s just 1 year

 AT&T U-verse also gets the title of “Best TV Deal for Channel Surfers” with the U300 package.
 If you like a little variety in your TV package, you’ll find it here.